Mike Kemp: Head caching record

-Other Involvements
+Other involvements

 In his coaching career, Kemp was known for having teams that were active in community service.
-Annually, Kemp encouraged his teams to volunteer, raising money for groups as varied as Estabrook Cancer Center, Wounded Warriors, Make-A-Wish, Special Olympics, the Susan B. Komen Cancer research, the Boy and Girls Club and many other charitable organizations.
+Annually, he encouraged his teams to volunteer, raising money for groups as varied as Estabrook Cancer Center, Wounded Warriors, Make-A-Wish, Special Olympics, the Susan B. Komen Cancer research organization, and the Boy and Girls Club.

 Kemp has modeled community involvement in his own life.
-During his coaching career, he served on the board of governors of the American Hockey Coaches Association, serving as a second vice-president from 2000-03.
-He was a member of the board of directors of the Special Olympics of Nebraska from 2002-2014.
-He was a board member of the Nebraska Sports Council from 2015-2018.
-He also is currently a board member of the Omaha Sports Hall of Fame.
+During his coaching career, he served on the board of governors of the American Hockey Coaches Association, serving as a second vice president from 2000 to 2003.
+He was a member of the board of directors of the Special Olympics of Nebraska from 2002 to 2014.
+He was a board member of the Nebraska Sports Council from 2015 to 2018.
+He is currently a board member of the Omaha Sports Hall of Fame.

-Kemp also served the as the chair of the six-member NCAA Division I Men's Ice Hockey Committee.
+Kemp also served as the chair of the six-member NCAA Division I Men's Ice Hockey Committee.